EshanMaurya/AI-Themed-Website/README.md

 It was honestly a very fun experience, I got to learn a lot of HTML and CSS, along with a sprinke of JS.

 The competition was fun in the end, we unfortunately didn't win.

+We used Visual Studio Code and Photoshop for this.